i99dash docs

 Bridge methodWhat forSDK wrapper

-getContext()Read user / VIN / locale / themeclient.getContext()
+getContext()Read user / device ID / locale / themeclient.getContext()

 getCarStatus()One-shot car snapshot (host ≥ 0.0.2)client.car.getStatus()